livingdocsIO/documentation/content/guides/media-library/image-services.md

 #### Images in the Metadata of a Document

-Images in the metadata have a similar format to images in the document and also use the same image service.
+Images in the metadata have a similar format to images in the document and use the same image service.

 Metadata fields of type `li-image` will contain the `srcset` in a specific `crop`, but not in the root.
-The reason for this is simply that you normally only want teaser images in a certain crop and in the metadata definition it is not even possible to have a metadata image without a crop definition.
+The reason for this is that you normally want teaser images in a certain crop and it is not possible to have the metadata definition for the image without a crop definition.

 An example:
 ```js